How Product Registration Data Predicts Customer Churn

 - Day 30: Last-chance warranty prompt — "Your warranty coverage requires registration.
 Register now to activate protection."

-Each message creates a registration entry point, but more importantly, each creates an engagement data point regardless of whether registration occurs.
-Open rates, click rates, and scan events from these sequences feed back into the churn model.
+Each message creates an engagement data point regardless of whether registration occurs.
+Open rates, click rates, and scan events from these sequences feed back into the churn model, sharpening its accuracy over time.

 2. Proactive Outreach for Support-Heavy Customers